[Originally published: Jan 2018; updated Sep 2023, Jan 2021]

 First and foremost, for the latest current CF version, you should be aware that the formal Adobe location for all product licenses is this page:

-CF is offered in the list of products, and as of this writing the CF2016 EULA is offered there.
+CF is offered in the list of products, and as of this writing (updated in Feb 2019) the CF2018 EULA is offered there.
 The direct URL to it (as of now) is: